AdobeDocs/audience-manager.it-IT/help/using/api/dcs-intro/dcs-api-reference/dcs-keys.md

 ---

-# Attributi supportati per chiamate API DCS {#supported-attributes-for-dcs-api-calls}
+# Supported Attributes for DCS API Calls {#supported-attributes-for-dcs-api-calls}

-Elenca e descrive la sintassi e gli attributi supportati (o coppie chiave-valore) che puoi trasmettere a [!UICONTROL Data Collection Servers] ([!UICONTROL DCS]).
-Queste informazioni possono essere utili per formattare [!UICONTROL DCS] le richieste e comprendere i parametri restituiti dal sistema.
+Lists and describes the syntax and supported attributes (or key-value pairs) you can pass in to the [!UICONTROL Data Collection Servers] ([!UICONTROL DCS]).
+This information can help you format your [!UICONTROL DCS] requests and understand the parameters returned by this system.

-## Prefissi attributi {#attribute-prefixes}
+## Attribute Prefixes {#attribute-prefixes}

-I [!UICONTROL DCS] prerequisiti richiedono prefissi specifici aggiunti alle chiavi in coppie chiave-valore per classificare il tipo di dati in fase di trasferimento.
+The [!UICONTROL DCS] relies on specific prefixes added to the keys in key-value pairs to classify the type of data you're passing in.

 <table id="table_23B7E15EC13749E9A245DFB543822DB7">
  <thead>